 Whether cruising amongst the uninhabited islands of the Mergui Archipelago, where the Moken people live their whole lives at sea, or travelling through the cultural heartland of the country along the Ayeyarwady or the Chindwin river, Myanmar gives you a glimpse of an Asia still unsullied by mass tourism.

 5. Sea of Cortez

-Described by Jacques Cousteau as 'the world's aquarium', this UNESCO World Heritage Site is home to an extraordinary number of marine mammals, including huge pods of dolphins, blue whales, gray whales, orca, humpback, pilot and fin whales, whale sharks, manta rays and sea lions.
-Kayak, snorkel or join one of the landing craft to explore the raw desert beauty of the coastline around the Sea of Cortez.
+Mexico's Sea of Cortez was described by Jacques Cousteau as 'the world's aquarium', a UNESCO World Heritage Site that's home to an extraordinary number of marine mammals, including huge pods of dolphins, blue whales, gray whales, orca, humpback, pilot and fin whales, whale sharks, manta rays and sea lions.
+Kayak, snorkel or join one of the landing craft to explore the coastline's raw desert beauty.

 6. Russian Far East

 A volcanic chain off Russia's most remote coastline, the Kuril islands are home to brown bears, reindeer, wolves and Steller's sea eagles.
 Over 10 million birds nest here, and northern fur seals, Steller sea lions, gray whales, minke whales and occasionally the ghostly beluga whale can be found in the surrounding cold, nutrient-rich waters.

 Finally, between the Australian cities of Broome and Darwin is the remote Kimberley region, a rugged coastline of inlets, gorges and huge waterfalls, where extreme tides reveal spectacular coral reefs and caves act as galleries for aboriginal artwork.
 For an entirely different perspective of Australia, the Kimberley is a must.